 That goes to show that you will only find the very best developers on the site.

-When you put in your requirements for a developer, job details, and your company details, Toptal matches you with several candidates.
+When you put in your requirements for a developer, job details, and your details, Toptal matches you with several candidates.

 You can then interview the candidates and choose the best.